History

 2011

-- ■Acquired Sumikin Molycorp, Inc. (magnet alloys business) from Sumitomo Metal Industries, Ltd. (current Nippon Steel Corp.) and took over its lithiumion battery anode materials business.
+- ■Acquired shares of magnet alloy manufacturer Sumikin Molycorp, Inc. from Sumitomo Metal Industries, Ltd. (currently NIPPON STEEL CORPORATION) and took over its lithium-ion battery anode materials business

 -